SilverClawsNg/OutScribed/README.md

 * EmailAddress <!-- Not null.
 Not empty.
 255. --!>

 #### 3.5.4 Work flow
-* Receives request and performs validation then forwards to service
+* Receives request
 * Checks if at least 3 TempUser has been created from same Ip Address in last 10 minutes.
-If true, it jails IpAddress and rejects the request.
+If true, publish an event to jail IpAddress and throw new exception.
 * Checks if TempUser by email address already exists
 	* Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
-It true, rejects the request.
+It true, throw new exception.
 	* Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
-If true, lock resends and reject request.
+If true, lock resends, save changes and throw new exception.
 	* Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
+If true, save changes, and throw new exception.
-* Else system generates a new verification token and creates a new TempUser
+* Else generates a new verification token and creates a new TempUser
 * Schedules an email with verification token
+* Save changes
 * Returns response

 ### 3.6 ResendToken